In short, it is an eclectic musical sandwich you’ll either gorge on or spit out – charming at best, and uneven at worst.

 Sonically, “Kick” fails to compel with its melancholy slog of jarring distortion and airy guitar riffs.
 Although “Nuke” and “Too Real” are sonically bold, they feel overstuffed with one too many layers – these are disappointing moments where the FIDLAR’s experimental ethos starts to jeopardize the flow of the album.

 But even when FIDLAR churns out middling tracks, they still sound endearingly hyped-up.
-You get the sense that FIDLAR isn’t taking themselves too seriously, having a blast every step of the way, and it comes through on every song – the snickers, bombastic energy, comedic mini-sketches, and field recordings all combine together to create a genuine portrait of four dudes messing around, jamming in the studio, doing them without any concern of conceited music journalists like me.
-Almost Free is an album undeniably born of good intentions and an bottomless confidence that will plaster a smile on anyone’s face.
+You get the sense that FIDLAR isn’t taking themselves too seriously, having a blast every step of the way, and it comes through on every song —the snickers, bombastic energy, comedic mini-sketches, and field recordings weaved into Almost Free all combine together to create a genuine portrait of four dudes messing around, jamming in the studio, doing them without any concern of conceited music journalists like me.
+Almost Free is an album undeniably born of good intentions and a bottomless confidence that will plaster a smile on anyone’s face.
 Despite a couple of sketchy instrumental twists and turns and messy lyrical choices, FIDLAR has created a dynamic, eclectic thirteen track rollercoaster that somehow holds together without totally falling off the rails.

 Zac Carper has always found an uncanny satisfaction of living in the shadows.